 Because thats the goal right?
 To have a space that merges both home and school seamlessly.

-1. Establish the Essentials- Before you begin setting up a system the works for you, you need to establish your essentials.
-(Everything you need for the current homeschool year.)
+Before you begin setting up a system the works for you, you need to establish your homeschool essentials.
+Basically, what you be using for this current year of homeschool.

 These resources can be stored in a tub out in the garage or under a bed.
 Taking these extra resources out of the main living spaces will free up a ton of space.